 - What is the difference between short interest and the short interest ratio?

-- Example of short covering
+- A practical example of short covering

 - What are the risks associated with short covering?